harp/harpjs.com/public/docs/development/rules.md

 4. ## Dead simple asset pipeline.

     Harp serves jade, ejs, stylus, less and coffee script.
-Just add an extension of `.jade`, `.ejs`, `.styl`, `.less` or `.coffee` to your file and harp's asset pipeline will do the rest.
+Just add an extension of `.jade`, `.ejs`, `.styl`, `.less` or `.coffee` to your file and Harp's asset pipeline will do the rest.

     Harp automatically pre-compiles, just add the file extension, and reference its counterpart.